Efficient Matrix Product State Learning in Logarithmic Depth: Abstract

 \section{Abstract}

-Learning the closest matrix product state (MPS) representation of a quantum state is known to enable useful tools for prediction and analysis of complex quantum systems.
-In this work, we study the problem of learning MPS in following setting: given many copies of an input MPS, the task is to recover a classical description of the state.
-The best known polynomial-time algorithm, introduced by [LCLP10, CPF+10], requires linear circuit depth and $O(n^5)$ samples, and has seen no improvement in over a decade.
-The strongest known lower bound is only $\Omega(n)$.
-The combination of linear depth and high sample complexity renders existing algorithms impractical for near-term or even early fault-tolerant quantum devices.
+Learning the closest matrix product state (MPS) representation of a quantum state is known to enable useful tools for quantum machine learning and analysis of complex quantum systems.
+In this work, we study the problem of learning MPS in the following setting: given many copies of an input MPS, the task is to recover a classical description of the state.
+The best known polynomial-time algorithm, introduced by [LCLP10, CPF+10], requires linear circuit depth and $\widetilde O(n^5)$ samples, and has seen no improvement in over a decade.
+The combination of linear circuit depth and large sample complexity, neither known to be optimal, renders existing algorithms impractical for near-term quantum devices with limited resources.

-We show a new efficient MPS learning algorithm that runs in $O(\log n)$ depth and has sample complexity $O(n^3)$.
-Also, we can generalize our algorithm to learn closest MPS state, in which the input state is not guaranteed to be close to the MPS with a fixed bond dimension.
-Our algorithms also improve both sample complexity and circuit depth of previous known algorithm.
+We introduce parallel disentangling algorithms for MPS learning.
+For exact MPS learning, our algorithm runs in polynomial time and uses circuit depth $O(\log n)$ and sample complexity $\widetilde O(n^3)$, improving both the depth and the dependence on the system size $n$.
+The key idea is to exploit the bounded-rank structure of reduced states on middle blocks of an MPS and organize the disentangling operations in a tree structure.

+We further extend the algorithm to closest MPS learning, improving the sample complexity dependence on $n$ from $n^9$ to $n^7$ and complement the algorithms with an $\Omega(n)$ product-state lower bound.
+We also investigate MPS learning under hardware constraints, including restricted measurements and geometric connectivity.
+Under the Learning Parity with Noise (LPN) assumption, we show computational hardness for learning an MPS(2) family with non-adaptive single-qubit measurements.
+Finally, we show that our algorithm can be implemented with depth $O(q n^{1/q})$ on a $q$-dimensional hypercubic lattice, giving an asymptotic reduction in depth.
+Together, our work provides a complete characterization of the quantum resources needed for efficient MPS learning.